Rhode Island is a state that is best-known for its size, or lack thereof. The state’s 1,214 square miles makes it the smallest state in terms of area.

 The US Supreme Court declared a decades-old ban on sports betting unconstitutional in May 2018.
 Rhode Island was the very first state in the union to hold hearings about bringing sports betting to its citizens once the opinion was issued.

 Now, all that is left is to finish out state regulations and get sports books in the state’s two casinos.
-Regulators and casino operators are shooting to launch by October 2018.
+Regulators and casino operators were shooting to launch by October 2018.
+However, in August, the state announced it would launch later than expected, likely in November, mid-way through football season.

 Both Rhode Island casinos will maintain a sports betting operation.
 Twin River Casino in Lincoln will have a full sportsbook.
 Twin River Tiverton Casino and Hotel will have a kiosk to serve its customers.